-In this part, I use a professional backup software called AOMEI Cyber Backup to perform secure backup and restoration.
+In this part, I use a professional and free VMware backup software called AOMEI Cyber Backup to perform secure backup and restoration.
 It is a professional software and allows you to select backup types such as incremental backup, schedule regular VM backup and achieve fast recovery.

 2. Click Backup Task >> Create New Task to start configuration.

 ✜ Enter task name, select device such as VMware ESXi and the virtual machines.
 Then select Backup Target.
 It is flexible for you to select local path or network path to store VM backups.

 ✜ Schedule backup task: select backup way such as full/incremental/differential backup and when to perform the backup task.